 The council must arrange emergency housing if they think you might:

 If you qualify, they must provide housing for you and anyone who usually lives with you as a member of your family.

 If you qualify for longer term housing, the council must try to find you a suitable pitch or housing within the area.
 If there's nothing available locally they could place you elsewhere.

 Many Gypsies and Travellers want somewhere they can park up and live legally.
 The council must consider your cultural needs and lifestyle when deciding what is suitable.

 If a suitable pitch is not available, the council will probably offer you 'bricks and mortar' accommodation.
-In the short-term this could be a bed & breakfast or homeless hostel.
-In the longer-term it could be a self-contained flat or house.

 Still need help?

 The following organisations provide specialist advice for Gypsies and Travellers:

 0121 685 8677

 9am to 5pm, Monday to Friday